How Much Do HVAC Apprentices Make?

 What is an HVAC Apprenticeship?

-Apprenticeships provide aspiring technicians with the practical knowledge and skills needed to work independently.
 At first, all apprentices work under the supervision of an assigned mentor.
 Employers may assign basic maintenance, duct replacement, and servicing duties as they progress.

 Typically, HVAC apprentices spend about three to five years in this stage before moving on to more advanced positions.
 To learn more, check out our article on how long it takes to become an HVAC technician.